jamesjefferies/jamesjefferies.github.com/source/_posts/2012-11-11-steam-powered-arduino-part-1.markdown

 ## Next Time

-The plan for next time will be to not even start the engine until the pressurce reaches 15 psi.
+The plan for next time will be to not even start the engine until the pressure reaches 15 psi.
 I might also try and extra fuel pellet to see if that helps maintain the pressure.

 I've ordered some [sugru](http://sugru.co.uk) to try and fix the leak too!
 Will be interesting to see if it works.